It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 \begin{proof} The first part follows from Corollary \ref{cor: corollary to the ito product rule for differentials} and the axioms of rings and modules.
 The second part follows from that facts that the quadratic co-variation of continuous semimartingales is a continuous finite variation process and that the quadratic co-variation of finite variation processes vanishes. \end{proof}

-\begin{remark} Under certain circumstances, it will be convenient to consider $\mathds{D}_t$ as a vector space although we must normally say it is an $\mathcal{F}_t$-module.
+\begin{remark} Under certain circumstances, it is convenient to consider $\mathds{D}_t$ as a vector space although we must normally say it is an $\mathcal{F}_t$-module.
 Given the information up to time $t$, any $\mathcal{F}_t$-measurable random variable is just a real number.
 Therefore, $\mathds{D}_t\rvert_{\mathcal{F}_t}$ can then be interpreted as an ordinary real vector space. \end{remark}